resourcepool/training-spring-boot/projects/2-MoodOfTheMonth.md

 # Mood of the Month

 The goal of this mini-project is to use skills on Spring to make a mood survey website.
-You can either :
-* Make a standalone app using Spring boot + Thymeleaf
-* Make a back with an API (using Spring Boot) and a front to display your data (using Angular)

-# Project Conditions
-You will develop your project as a **team** of 3.

-In terms of delivery, these are the requirements:
-   * Clean & commented code
-   * send us a Github or Gitlab link to your repository (don't make it private)
-   * Add a small ReadMe with instructions to launch your project and a screenshot of your app

-Send your repositories at lcouvreux@takima.fr and amoray@takima.fr

 # The Project
 Your goal is to create both a client and an administration panel for an employee "mood of the month" app.